 Transportation in Denver

 The backbone of Denver’s public transportation has to be the RTD buses.
-They offer Local routes serving cities like Boulder, Golden, Arvada, and downtown Denver; Regional routes that can get you all the way up into the Rockies (and are reliable even during the snowy ski season); and Express routes that can get you from here to there in a blink of an eye.
+They offer local routes serving cities like Boulder, Golden, Arvada, and Downtown Denver; Regional routes that can get you all the way up into the Rockies (and are reliable even during the snowy ski season); and Express routes that can get you from here to there in a blink of an eye.
 Altogether, there are 125 bus routes that drive over eight counties in Colorado.
-The buses run frequently.
 There’s also a Park-n-Ride in practically every town, where residents can park their cars and catch the bus to save on gas costs and avoid driving in traffic.